dacharyc/prfocus-website/content/en/docs/repositories/manage-repository.md

   Update repository metadata in PR Focus, or stop watching the repository.
 ---

+You can customize settings in PR Focus on a per-repository basis, including:

+- Give the repo a human-friendly name
+- Customize the label color
+- Customize which columns to display for the repository's dashboard view (show or hide "My PRs", "Assigned", "Reviewing" columns)
+- Specify how long to wait before moving PRs out of the repository view to the "Inactive" or "Archived" dashboards
+- Specify how often to fetch updates for the repo from GitHub

+Any customizations you make on a per-repository basis override the global settings you can configure across all repositories in the app.
+For information about customizing global settings, instead, refer to [Settings]({{< ref "docs/settings" >}}).

+## How to Customize Repository Settings

 To update the settings for repositories you're watching, or to delete repositories from PR Focus, select the **Manage Repositories** option in the **Repositories** menu.

 ![Screenshot showing the Manage Repositories menu option](/images/manage-repositories-menu-option.png)